secretstartups/handbook/sites/handbook/source/handbook/marketing/sales-plays/index.html.md

 - Prospecting guides
     - What to know (common pains, positive business outcomes, required capabilities, key GitLab differentiators, and supporting proof points)
     - What to say (including recommended discovery questions, business value-based positioning points, how to overcome common objections, potential services to attach)
-    - What to do (steps and tactics to execute the play)
+    - What to do (steps and tactics to execute the play including suggestions for how to leverage various partner types)
 - Email and LinkedIn InMail templates (that Sales is encouraged to tailor as appropriate)
 - Featured assets to share with customers and prospects
 - Focused sales plays will also included target account and/or contact lists